 2. cut it into two

 3. Take the bottom half and put it on the Dish.
 See the image above.
-Test as shown that the cover will not interfere with the dish’s signal.
+The test has shown that the cover will not interfere with the dish’s signal.

-2. Let the size of your dish be bigger than the least required size
+2. Let the size of your dish be more significant than the least required size

-In sub-Sahara Africa, we all know that you can actually receive all DStv channels with a 60cm dish.
-But wait, DStv actually offers a 90cm dish when you buy a decoder from them.
-The reason is that they want to cover up for any eventuality especially signal loss during rain.
+In sub-Sahara Africa, we know you can receive all DStv channels with a 60cm dish.
+But wait, DStv offers a 90cm dish when you buy a decoder from them.
+The reason is that they want to cover up for any eventuality, especially signal loss during rain.
 In a nutshell, please upsize your dish.
-If your satellite requires a 1-meter dish, please go 1.2meters(that is if you don’t want signal loss during rain)
+If your satellite requires a 1-meter dish, please go 1.2meters(that is, if you don’t want signal loss during rain)

 3. Use an Upright Polar Mount for Your Dish Installation

 The pole supporting the dish must be upright.
-A spirit level/ plum can tell you whether it is straight if it’s not then here is your first culprit.
+A spirit level/ plum can tell you whether it is straight.
+If it’s not, then here is your first culprit.
 The dish should also be windproof.
-To ensure this, every single iron arm, bolt, and nut must be firmly tightened.
-To test the sturdiness of the dish, take a look at the dish from 10cm away while the breeze is blowing, the vibrations of the dish should not be noticeable.
-If you can notice the dish vibrating then here is another culprit.
+To ensure this, every iron arm, bolt, and nut must be firmly tightened.
+To test the sturdiness of the dish, take a look at the dish from 10cm away while the breeze is blowing.
+The vibrations of the dish should not be noticeable.
+If you can notice the dish vibrating, then here is another culprit.

-5. Your LNBf Skewing and positioning is very Important
+5. Your LNBf Skewing and positioning are very Important

 Firstly, you must have good LNBf.
-If you are using a Satellite company decoders, you may not need to worry about this.
+If you are using Satellite company decoders, you may not need to worry about this.
 However, if you are using an FTA standalone receiver, then you need to get the best LNBf your money can buy.
-You can have a very good LNB but if installed badly you will have issues that are where the right polarity comes in.
+You can have a very good LNB, but if poorly installed, you will have issues where the right polarity comes in.
 You tweak your LNB after aligning the dish correctly to point at the correct satellite.
 LNB tweaking is done with the help of monitoring the signal Quality levels of the decoder during installation.
-Examples of such types of LNBs are Lazer Gold V12 and Inverto Black Ultra some strong LNB and similar ones that meet standard specs.
-These LNBs may be expensive, but they are totally worth it.
+Examples of such types of LNBs are Lazer Gold V12 and Inverto Black Ultra, some strong LNBfs,, and similar ones that meet standard specs.
+These LNBs may be expensive, but they are worth it.

 6. Watch Out for Loose Connections and Long Cables

-Still, trying to Fix Satellite Dish Signal loss? then you need to look out for the length of the cable.
+Still trying to Fix Satellite Dish Signal loss?
+Then it would be best if you looked out for the length of the cable.
 All connections must be tight and made waterproof.
-The cable must be as long as necessary and as short as possible(in other words, not too long and not too short).
+The cable must be as long as necessary and as short as possible(in other words, not too long or short).
 Also, the cable should not have any connections to make it longer(DO not sever the cable and rejoin).
-Connections like these usually deduct a percentage of signals quality in the long run.
+Connections like these usually deduct a percentage of signal quality in the long run.

-7. Miscellaneous Fixes for Satellite Dish’s Signal Loss
+7. Miscellaneous Fixes for Weather-induced Satellite Dish’s Signal Loss

-- Some people have also had luck spraying their dish with a non-stick spray
+- Some people have also had luck spraying their dishes with a non-stick spray

-- If there was a tree in between the line of view when you install the dish, be sure to have the tree grow in size over time.
+- If there was a tree in between the line of view when you installed the dish, be sure to have the tree grow in size over time.
 When this happens, with the slightest breeze, you can lose the signal.
-I had a similar problem and it was the trees, the trees becoming denser with rain thus blocking the signal.
-Got the guys out and installed the dish away from the trees.
+I had a similar problem: the trees became denser with rain, thus blocking the signal.
+I got the guys out and installed the dish away from the trees.

-- Also worthy of consideration, is the need to avoid using a warped/bent/rust dish.
+- Also worthy of consideration is the need to avoid using a warped/bent/rusty dish.
 Please take note of this.

-- In case you don’t know your decoder may also be having a faulty tuner.
+- Your decoder may also have a faulty tuner if you don’t know.
 The tuner is where the LNB cables get attached to the decoder.
-For instance, you can’t compare the tuner quality of a stong FTA decoder with that of Qsat.
+For instance, you can’t compare the tuner quality of a strong FTA decoder with that of Qsat.
 If you observe constant signal loss when it rains, maybe it is time to swap your decoder.

 SUMMARY